meiarchi/meiarchi.github.io/pages/experience.md

 # Experience

+2.2024 - now
+Architect - K-MÄLEON, Berlin, Germany
+- preparation of the design plans - concept design and building permit (LPH1-LPH9 in EliteCAD), site visits,
+- Expose and presetantion preperation
+- visualizations and 3D models with CAD programs (EliteCAD, LUMION)

 4.2023 - 8.2023
 Architect - 213 Buro, Berlin, Germany
 - preparation of the design plans - concept design and building permit